groszwilhelm/siit-36/README.md

 VS Code

-- Open Command palette (Pentru a executa comenzi in vs code)
+- Open Command palette (Pentru a executa comenzi in vs code) F1 or shift + ctrl + p

-Hello this is a new change.
+Git

+1. Add changes from Work directory to Staging area
+- git add file_name
+- git add path_to_file/file_name
+- git add .
+(Adds every change to staging area)

+2. Storing changes in Git (Commit)
+- git commit -m"descriptive commit message about the changes"

+3. Checking the current status of the changes
+- git status

+4. Seeing a list of the commits on a branch
+- git log

+5. Reset changes from staging area
+- git reset (Resets all changes)
+- git reset file_name or file_path/filename (for a single change)

+6. Undoing last commit (Be sure to check firs where the HEAD is placed in the commit chain, should be on the last commit)
+- git reset HEAD~1